kkvero/elements_of_leetcode/docs/source/bits_kb.rst

 >>> ~55
 -56

-NOT operator works properly only when you use it with a mask of 1s the size of the original number.
+NOT operator works properly only when you use it with a mask (see :ref:`mask-label`) of 1s the size of the original number.

 | To get ~55 = 8
 | ~110111  (55)